otienojoseph/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - 8-cwd_state: Redirect stdout to file
 - 9-duplicate_last_line: Duplicate last line
 - 10-no_more_js: Delete files of a specific extension recursively
+- 11-directories: Count all directories on the current directory and its sub-directories